ozzloy/ill-brb/readmes/README-backend-phase-3.md

 there.
 If there is no session user, then an error will be created and passed along to the error-handling middlewares.

+danny note:

+this code doesn't do what the instructions above say.

 ```js
 // backend/utils/auth.js
 // ...